 As discomfiting as the brief interaction was, as far as I can tell, Wolf-PAC is actually a rapidly growing political force.
 Founded in 2011 by independent media activist Cenk Uygur, in the past four years, they’ve matured from an operating budget of $70,000 in 2012, to spending well over half a million in 2015-2016, 87% of which comes from donations under $200.

 In a conversation between Clayton and Uygur on “The Young Turks,” an independent news broadcast that Uygur co-founded in 2002, they describe their dream of raising $30 million a month.
 It’s a pipe dream figure, but even if they only achieve a small fraction of that, it’s clear that Wolf-PAC is well on its way toward becoming incredibly powerful.

 While I find it completely believable that Clayton acted entirely on his own and didn’t consult with anybody on the ground, which would have been illegal for him to do, Clayton and Uygur are both strong supporters of Diane Russell, Chipman’s biggest opponent.

-Russell was a leader in this year’s efforts to end the DNC’s super delegates system, an issue that Wolf-PAC strongly supports, and in addition to the photocopied letter, an action that Russell herself strongly disavowed, Clayton and Uygur also supported her campaign in more straight-forward ways, declaring her a “Wolf PAC Hero.”
+Russell was a leader in this year’s efforts to end the DNC’s super delegates system, an issue that Wolf-PAC strongly supports.
+Clayton and Uygur also supported her campaign in more straight-forward ways, declaring her a “Wolf PAC Hero.”